Stepping into your freshman year on a college campus is truly unlike anything else. Everything is completely new. Everything is completely unknown.

 This one is not only for freshman, but also for parents of freshman.

-Parents, I mean it.
-Do not encourage your child to come home during his/her first hard month of college.
-I know your baby might be having a hard time, and you want to be there for them.
+Parents, please do not encourage your child to come home during his/her first hard month of college.
+I know your child might be having a hard time, and you want to be there for them.
 But if you encourage them to come home on the weekends because they are having a hard time connecting with others, you are not helping them!
 You are hurting them and their ability to connect all along.

 Freshman, whatever you do—do not go home.
 Stay on campus as much as possible during your first several months of college.
 They might be hard months, but I promise you will look back and be thankful that you chose to stick it out.
 Because you might not have gained the community you will enjoy for the rest of your college career otherwise.